Despite being a last-minute packer, I always end up with the perfect combination of coordinated clothing in my suitcase.

 Bottoms

-Everyone should have a pair of dark wash jeans in their wardrobe that make them feel like a million bucks.
+Everyone should have a pair of black trousers and dark wash jeans in their wardrobe that make them feel like a million bucks.

 I love good high-waisted pants, especially for traveling.
 I can dress them up or down and they’re almost always flattering if you find the right brand for your body type.